 How Much Does It Cost to Get a Root Canal in CA?

-At Allure Dental Center, we offer safe, professional, and affordable root canals to get your oral health back on track.
+At Allure Dental Center, Dr. Trinh Lee and Dr. Suzanna Lee offer safe, professional, and affordable root canals to get your oral health back on track.
 We accept a wide variety of insurances and offer payment plans to best suit your financial needs.
-For more information about our root canal services, or to book in for an appointment, you can reach out to us at your earliest convenience.
+For more information about our root canal services, or to book an appointment, you can reach out to us at your earliest convenience.
 We are conveniently located at 570 N. Shoreline Blvd, Mountain View, CA 94043.

 Table of Contents: